The Absolute Best Time to Visit New Orleans

 February

 In February, the highlight of New Orleans is the Lunar New Year.
+There’s typically a three-day celebration put on In February, the highlight of New Orleans is the Lunar New Year.
 There’s typically a three-day celebration put on by the Mary Queen of Vietnam Church to celebrate Asian Heritage.
 There are lots of food, games, and dragon dances that take place during February to celebrate the Lunar New Year.
-You should also plan to see a lot of fireworks as well.
+Ash Wednesday is also usually in February — be sure to receive a blessing if you’re there during that time.

 March

 Of course, March is when people are getting ready for Mardi Gras.
 Even though there will be plenty of Mardi Gras celebrations, you should not miss the New Orleans Bourbon Festival.
 This is a festival that will take you back to the time of speakeasies.
-There are plenty of sessions to attend, there are lots of tastings available, and there are plenty of burlesque shows that take place throughout the city.
+There are plenty of sessions to attend, plus lots of tastings are available.
+There are also plenty of burlesque shows that take place throughout the city.

 April